 Wait a second – can’t I just buy it?
 You most definitely can but here are a few reasons why homemade bone broth rocks!

 - Less Expensive: You can purchase good quality bone broths and stocks these days but they come with a hefty price tag.
 It is so easy and affordable to make your own.

-- More Flavourful: Most store bought stocks and broths tend to be bland whereas the homemade version is rich, flavourful and can be adjusted to suit your tastes.
+- More Flavorful: Most store bought stocks and broths tend to be bland whereas the homemade version is rich, flavorful and can be adjusted to suit your tastes.

 - Complete Control: You are in control of the ingredients and the quality.
 No need to worry about additives like artificial enhancers or excess salt.

 - Low Waste: There is no packaging and you could potentially make it entirely from things that you would normally throw away (i.e. saved bones from meat that was eaten and veggie scraps).